 (alter-var-root #'system (constantly (system/start-system)))))

-.If no system has been started this should be a noop.
+stop-system! function in user.If no system has been started this should be a noop.

 (ns user